-Construction projects have been substantially financed.
-No interest has been capitalized on the construction-in-progress during June 30, 2013 and 2012.
+Construction projects have been substantially completed.
+No interest has been capitalized on the construction-in-progress during June 30, 2014 and 2013.

 Certain property and equipment have been purchased with grant funds received from the U.S. Department of Health and Human Services.
 Currently, the title resides with the Center.
 Such items may be reclaimed by the federal government if not used to further the grant's objectives.